Abbracx/evm-gas-prediction-fe/README.md

 ## API Integration

-The app integrates with gas price APIs through the `gasApi` service located in `src/services/api.ts`.
+The app integrates with the backend API through the `gasApi` service located in `src/services/api.ts`.

+Make sure the backend is running before starting the frontend application.

 ## Contributing